Roswell Conspiracies: Aliens, Myths and Legends: Credits

 Co-created by Kaaren Lee Brown, the show's pilot episode and bible were written by Bob Forward and Greg Johnston, Story Editors.
 Some sources say it was set up to be shown as either 20 one-hour-long episodes or for each episode to be split in half to equal 40 thirty-minute episodes.
 Aside from a few dual part episodes, however, the storytelling reads better as 40 separate episodes.
 There was a production budget from Bohbot of U.S.; $500,000 per episode with a blend of cel animation and special effects at Epoch Ink in Santa Monica, California, with the talents of Joe Pearson, Tom Tataranowicz, Chuck Patton, Brad Coombs, Young Yoon, Harry Warner, Rick Ungar, Brad Rader and Gregg Davidson.
 Stephanie Graziano produced.

 Production

+On May 13, 1998, it was announced Bohbot Entertainment would be producing Roswell Conspiracies — Aliens, Myths & Legends for a fall 1999 broadcast on the syndicated Bohbot Kids Network.
+The episodes were budgeted at $850,000 each for 44 half hour long episodes.

-On April 4, 2001, it was confirmed that the series was picked up by Fox to air on Fox Kids block from April 7th, which the series reran on.
+On April 4, 2001, it was confirmed that the series was picked up by Fox to air on Fox Kids block from April 7, which the series reran on.
+The show was in Top 5 children's shows in the UK on BBC in April 2001.

-Home Media releases
+Home media releases

 United States

 In 2007, budget distributor Digiview Entertainment released five DVD volumes containing four episodes each, titled "Bounty Wars", "The Bait", "Conduit", "Countdown", and "Area 51".

-Plans for a DVD box set, slated for release on July 30, 2007, came and went, with its availability unknown due to problems with retailer support; however, Target carried a $5 box set with episodes 1-20 in early 2010.
+Plans for a DVD box set, slated for release on July 30, 2007, came and went, with its availability unknown due to problems with retailer support; however, Target carried a $5 box set with episodes 1–20 in early 2010.